A Gauge Set Framework for Flexible Robustness Design: Optimal Reweighting Problem

+We do not pose other restrictions on the type of $\Xi$, which can be continuous, discrete, or mixed.
 The modeling choice \( \Xi \supseteq \tilde{\Xi} \) is standard: robust formulations typically posit a design support that covers all plausible realizations.
 Although Assumption~\ref{asmp}.2 differs from those used in data-driven DRO, it primarily serves as a technical device for analytical convenience.
 To the best of the authors’ knowledge, a wide range of reformulations in existing robustness paradigms can be recovered under this setup (see Section~\ref{sec:reweighting}), including those based on discrete nominal distributions (Corollary~\ref{coro:saa}).